Powerlearnproject/se-day1-assignment-barak33/README.md

 - Can be performed incrementally as modules are integrated.

 # System Testing
-**Definition:** System testing involves testing the complete and integrated software application to verify that it meets the specified requirements.
+System testing involves testing the complete and integrated software application to verify that it meets the specified requirements.

 Importance:
 - Validates the end-to-end functionality of the application.